 When your roof has to be replaced, you need a reliable contractor who will do the job for a reasonable price.
-Many points must be considered in order to get a satisfactory result.
+Many factors should be considered in order to get a satisfactory result.
 Too often homeowners get stuck with subpar materials and workmanship simply because they fail to conduct the proper research before hiring a roofer.
 Morris County roofers should be thoroughly vetted before you put your trust in them.
 Although you may be eager to get the work started, your best bet is to first collect estimates from a few local businesses.

 A roofing company that is established and well-known in your community is likely to stay around for long enough to honor the warranty if necessary.
 You should be able to get references from friends or neighbors who have used the contractor's services in the past.
 By contacting the Better Business Bureau or Home Builders Association, you can find out if the roofer has been reported for shoddy work or questionable business practices.
 A dependable, experienced roofing specialist will save you time and money in the long run.

 A conscientious businessperson will carry both workers compensation and general liability insurance.
 He will also have a business license and offer manufacturer warranties.
 If you are seriously considering a particular roofer, then you have the right to ask for copies of his certificates.
 Feel free to contact the listed insurance companies for verification.
 You can rest assured that you're dealing with a legitimate business once you've seen proof of the appropriate coverage.

 Have a question regarding siding, gutters or roofing?
 Please ask All Professional Remodeling of Morris County.